ConAntares/Study_Topics/README.md

 ## How to use

-Please [clone this repository](https://github.com/ConAntares/Quantum_Mechanics.git) to your computer and use [Typora](https://www.typora.io/) or [VSCode](https://code.visualstudio.com/) with [Extension Markdown Preview Enhanced](https://marketplace.visualstudio.com/items?itemName=shd101wyy.markdown-preview-enhanced) or other Markdown Editors to read this lecture.
+Please [clone this repository](https://github.com/ConAntares/Study_Topics.git) to your computer and use [Typora](https://www.typora.io/) or [VSCode](https://code.visualstudio.com/) with Extension [Markdown All in One](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one), or other Markdown Editors to read this lecture.

 Enjoy it!
 ✿✿ヽ(°▽°)ノ✿✿